lapidesd/Lapides_Manga_2019/README.md

-# Woody Debris as a Confounding Factor in Interpreting the Width of Spring-Fed Streams: Datasets and Supplementary Material
+# Large Wood as a Confounding Factor in Interpreting the Width of Spring-Fed Streams: Datasets and Supplementary Material
 Stream width vs. wood length and wood orientation data for spring-fed streams in western US

 This repo hosts a Jupyter notebook which contains aggregated data in the form of a python dictionary about the characteristics of